mistertest/xcloud-cgtv/README.md

 # Xcloud Beta App Unofficial - Chromecast Google TV

 ### WARNING

-This the first version, in fact there is poor performance comparatively with the experience of Xcloud Beta on the shield tv, the initial project.
-So I decide to change the technology for futures versions.
+This is the first version, in fact the performance is very poor compared to the experience of Xcloud Beta on the shield tv, the initial project.
+So I decided to change the technology for future versions.
+The Webview technology is not very well supported on this device, it is too slow and not playable in good condition.